 Lithuania is a member of the Schengen Area and it borders Latvia, Belarus, Poland and the Kaliningrad region of Russia.
 Its western coastline - noted for its fine beaches, dunes and majestic pines - straddles the Baltic Sea.

 Today it is the centre of the country's politics, business, science, culture and entertainment and it attracts an increasingly varied assortment of local and international events.
-The city centre of Vilnius is compact, clean and safe.
-In addition to hosting a number of international schools, Vilnius has a well-developed infrastructure and ambitious future plans.
+In addition to hosting a number of international schools, Vilnius has a well-developed infrastructure and ambitious plans.

-The city is easy to get around, has a good standard of living and an excellent working environment.
-EIGE’s premises are situated in the Europe House on the main thoroughfare of Vilnius City, Gedimino Prospektas, with easy access to amenities, both leisure and educational.
+Vilnius is easy to get around, with a good standard of living and an excellent working environment.
+EIGE’s premises are situated in the Europe House on the city’s main thoroughfare with easy access to amenities, both leisure and educational.